-As Toronto continues to see a growth in population there is an increased necessity for population density which has lead to an increase in condo living.
-While many people know what they want when it comes to purchasing a house there remains a bit of a knowledge gap when someone is buying a condo for the first time.
-This is a list of the fundamentals about what to know when buying a condo, with many of these being overlooked in a hot market however these key factors will rise to the top in a flat or down market as there will always be a higher demand for the essentials.
+As Toronto continues to see a growth in population, there is an increased necessity for population density, leading to an increase in condo living.
+While many people know what they want when it comes to purchasing a house, there remains a bit of a knowledge gap when someone is buying a condo for the first time.
+This is a list of the fundamentals about what to know when buying a condo; with many of these being overlooked in a hot market, however these key factors will rise to the top in a flat or down market as there will always be a higher demand for the essentials.

-However there are times when a view to the North will fetch a higher dollar if the view is of nature or in comparison to any of the other views it doesn’t have another condo unit a matter fo a few feet away – meaning the unit owners may keep the blinds shut all day for privacy from peering neighbors.
-This is clearly best decided on a case by case basis…however, in general, a premium is paid for the south and west views.
+Never-Eat-Shredded-Wheat: AKA North East South West (or NEWS!).
+Some people are adamant that they must have a southern or southwestern view for maximizing sunshine throughout the year.
+While others are not fussed, the view to the North is perfectly fine by them.
+A premium is paid for south-facing condo units over large unobstructed views of Toronto (think about the Southside of St. Clair Avenue West, open expanses of Lake Ontario and Toronto Island).
+However, there are times when a view to the North will fetch a higher dollar if the view is of nature or in comparison to any of the other views it doesn’t have another condo unit a matter of a few feet away.
+Meaning the unit owners may keep the blinds shut all day for privacy from peering neighbours.
+This is best decided on a case-by-case basis…however, in general, a premium is paid for the south and west views.

 Some people like to be on a lower level to feel more of a connection to the street (as well as using the stairwell as an alternative to the elevator to come and go).
-Penthouses and sub-penthouses can typically fetch a higher dollar however, this is more about the size of the units.
-Typically the developer has larger units on the top two floors which fetch higher prices.
-Perhaps there is a better view, however, there is a trade-off as mentioned above.
+Penthouses and sub-penthouses can typically fetch a higher dollar.
+However, this is more about the size of the units.
+Typically the developer has larger units on the top two floors, which fetch higher prices.
+Perhaps there is a better view; however, there is a trade-off mentioned above.

 Layout and Flow